An Admissions representative will direct your question to the correct person in the Division of Communication & Creative Media

 At Champlain College, she currently teaches Design & Communication, Typography, Advanced Art History Special Topics: Book Arts, and Senior Capstone.
-Letterpress, paper marbling and the maker movement also inform other aspects of Sangastiano's classes and artistic practices.
+Letterpress, paper marbling, and the maker movement also inform other aspects of Sangastiano's classes and artistic practices.

 Sangastiano is considered one of the leading sideshow banner painters in the United States.
 As one of the earliest forms of advertising and graphic design history, sideshow banners incorporate hand-lettering and an alluring, fantastic visual pitch to the public.
-She also paints realistic portraits of sideshow performers, circus and carnival landscapes, which serve as important historical documentation of Americana.
+She also paints realistic portraits of sideshow performers and circus and carnival landscapes, which serve as important historical documentation of Americana.

 Side Show, Yale School of Art